I’m Dan Addy, CEO and Chief Headhunter at DTT Search.

 level of therapy in doing so.

-The overriding message I’d like to convey t is that almost everyone to a man in our industry is in some way pretty good at what they do.
-What sets me and my amazing team apart is that our level of bullshit is just a little lower and we deliver almost 100% of the time, I’m working on improving the latter everyday.
+The overriding message I’d like to convey is that almost everyone that been in the recruitment business more than a few years is in some way pretty good at what they do.
+What sets me and my amazing team apart is that our level of BS is just a little lower and we deliver almost 100% of the time, I’m working on improving the latter everyday.

 I urge you to test us, my aim is to grow my business by helping you grow your business - it sounds simple, thats because it is.